The Impact of Baryonic Effects on the Dynamical Masses Inferred Using Satellite Kinematics: Model Calibration and Validation

-The gray-shaded circles in Fig.~\ref{fig:methodology:eagle_icl_gas_fits} plot the results thus obtained.
+The gray scatter points in Fig.~\ref{fig:methodology:eagle_icl_gas_fits} show the results thus obtained.
 The left-hand panel plots $M_{\mathrm{\ast, cen}}$ as a function of $\MDMO$.
-For comparison, we overplot the empirical SHMRs of \citet{Moster2013}, \citet{Behroozi2013} and \citet{RodriguezPuebla2017}, as indicated, which are in excellent agreement with each other.
-The red shaded band marks 0.2 dex scatter around the relation of \citet{Moster2013}, which, based on estimates of the scatter in the SHMR, indicates the band that is expected to enclose about 68 percent of all galaxies.
+We compare our fiducial model to several empirical stellar–halo mass relations from the literature, which are in excellent agreement with each other.
 For $\MDMO \gta 10^{13} \Msun$ the central stellar masses in the EAGLE simulation are in good agreement with these empirical constraints.
 At lower halo mass, though, EAGLE underpredicts the average stellar mass of its centrals, and with a relatively large halo-to-halo variance.
 Since we want our baryonic model to be in close agreement with empirical constraints, we use the SHMR of \citet{Moster2013} to assign stellar masses for the centrals (see Section~\ref{sec:methodology:central}), rather than a fit to the simulation results of EAGLE.